 - It is recommended to leave existing render on walls for at least six months to act as a sacrificial poultice to help draw out residual moisture remaining in the walls above the Dryzone Treatment and then remove render to a height of at least 100mm above all affected render.

 - Render with 3-4 parts renderers sand with 1 part cement (do not add lime).
 Add Aftek Number 2 Paste moisture barrier to water prior to mixing as per manufacturer’s specifications detailed on the container.
 Additional Number 2 Paste can be added to the render mix as a plasticiser (ie. make the mix more workable.)

 Note: different site conditions may cause slight variations.
 Allow an extra 10% when estimating.

-Please do not hesitate to call us on 0402 278 053 if you have any questions regarding these instructions or need any further advice.
+Please do not hesitate to please call 0402 278 053 if you have any questions regarding these instructions or need any further advice.

 * Refundable Nozzle: For a full refund on the nozzle, please wash and return to us.
-For more information on where to send the nozzle and how the refund will be processed, please contact us directly on 0402 278 053.
+For more information on where to send the nozzle and how the refund will be processed, please call 0402 278 053.